Introduction

 Moment Distribution

 The moment distribution is carried out same way, we did in the last post.
 The only concern here, is that the column moments obtained is the sum of the upper and lower column moments.
-The moment carried by each column will be determined by multiplying by the stiffness’s of the upper and lower columns.
-In this case the stiffness’s are the same, therefore the moments carried by each columns is simply half of the column moment from the distribution table.
+The moment carried by each column is determined by multiplying the stiffness’s of the upper and lower columns.
+In this case the stiffness’s are the same, therefore the moments carried by each column is simply half of the column moment from the distribution table.

 Bending Moment & Shear-Force Diagrams